WorthyWork/Front-end-Web/README.md

 ```
 ## People

-The original author of Express is [WorhyWork DevTeam](https://github.com/WorthyWork)
+The original author of WorthyWorkApp is [WorhyWork DevTeam](https://github.com/WorthyWork)

 [List of all contributors](https://github.com/WorthyWork/WorthyWorkApp/graphs/contributorss)